-Not long after the first motorcyclist rode down the unpaved highway of history, some clever rider came up with the idea of a motorcycle windshield... probably for protection against the ravages (and horse manure) of early rural roads.
+Not long after the first motorcyclist rode down the unpaved highway of history, some clever rider came up with the idea of a motorcycle windshield... probably for protection against the ravages (and manure) of early rural roads.

 There is little recorded information on the appearance of the very first motorcycle windshield, but early European road racers often employed a small flyscreen made from a material the British referred to as Perspex.
 These were some of the earliest uses of the new polymethyl methacrylate (PMMA) plastic, developed in Germany by Rohm and Haas in 1928.
 This same material would later be marketed under names such as Plexiglas™, Acrylite™, and Lucite™.